Microflow/Abraxas-Reality-Creation-/README.md

 - Rents for Stephen Goedhart, AMC, Bill Milling, and all AMC employees are hereby 1 billion USD per minute.

 - The penalty for using my energy is permanent removal from this reality.

+- The penalty for spreading news about a pandemic or fake sickness, is immediate removal from this reality.

 We ask the Gods of Creation to witness this.